BestTimesToVisit.com Logo

 culture

-When visiting mosques or religious sites, remember to dress modestly.
-Women should wear a headscarf (chador or scarf) and loose-fitting clothing that covers their arms and legs.
-Men should also avoid shorts.
-It's a sign of respect and will make your interactions with locals much smoother.
+When visiting mosques or religious sites, remember to dress conservatively.
+Women should cover their hair with a headscarf, and both men and women should wear loose-fitting clothing that covers their arms and legs.
+It's a sign of respect, and you'll feel more comfortable blending in.

 money

-While credit cards are becoming more accepted in larger hotels and tourist shops, it's essential to carry enough cash (Iranian Rials) for smaller vendors, taxis, and local markets like the Vakil Bazaar.
-ATMs can be tricky for foreign cards, so get a good amount upon arrival at the airport or a major bank.
+While credit cards are becoming more accepted in larger hotels and tourist shops in Kerman, it's wise to carry enough cash (Iranian Rials) for smaller vendors, taxis, and local eateries.
+ATMs can be unreliable for foreign cards, so get a decent amount from a reputable exchange office upon arrival.

 transport